rust-embedded/book/src/c-tips/index.md

 In Rust this is an anti-pattern: indexed access can be slower (as it needs to be bounds checked) and may prevent various compiler optimisations.
+It is important to see this distinction in Rust vs C, as Rust needs to check for out-of-bounds access when manually indexing an array to guarantee memory safety, while C will happily index outside the array if given an index that will do so.
 Instead, use iterators:

 ```rust